mejarc/mejarc/README.md

 I believe that all roles in software development contribute to a project's success, and seek to join teams that value user experience as highly as technical quality.

-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m currently learning React and (re)learning SQL, as a computer science student at Oregon State University.
+- 🤔 I’m looking for an appropriate internship for Summer 2023 (June - September).
+I bring my formal education and over ten years' experience with front-end Web technologies to the task of fullstack application development.

 - 😄 Pronouns: she/her
-- 📫 How to reach me: email.
+- 📫 How to reach me: [email](mailto:job@twobanjos.com).
 I generally avoid synchronous means (phone, Slack, IRC).
 <!--
 **mejarc/mejarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.